 A watershed plan is developed for each project that addresses environmental impacts, costs, and benefits, planned conservation practices, and the responsibilities of involved parties.
 A variety of agencies and organizations can assist sponsors with developing a plan.

 NRCS provides technical and financial assistance to sponsors and assists them with the planning, design, and construction of the projects.

 Project sponsors are responsible for and agree to carry out specific parts of the project, including:

 - Operation and maintenance throughout the evaluated life of the project (generally 100 years),

 - Meeting permitting requirements,

-- Developing and updating emergency action plans,
+- Developing and updating emergency action plans for high-hazard dams,

-- Conducting regular inspections of installed practices,
+- Conducting regular inspections of installed works of improvements, and

 The following documents require Adobe Acrobat Reader.

 Watershed Rehabilitation Progress Report, March 2015 (PDF, 447 KB)